 Updated March 10th 2020; April 1st 2019

 But are you taking proper care of your health, especially your joint health?
-Do your wrists hurt when you pick up heavy dumbbells?

 Why Do My Wrists Hurt When I Lift Weights?

 Wrist pain is also a condition that comes with an unusual way of lifting weights.

 Lifting weights frequently, using the improper forms or even lifting too much pressure can cause tendinitis — is a form of wrist pain — a condition characterized by inflammation of the tendons that connect the muscle to the bone.

 Keeping your wrists in good condition has a positive effect on normal exercise and daily routine.

-Therefore, in case you have experienced wrist pain for a longer period that doesn't just seem like going away, you should plan to visit the doctor for professional help.
+Therefore, in case you have experienced wrist pain for a long period and it doesn't just seem like going away, you should plan to visit the doctor for professional help.